 “Don’t you want kids?” | The secret burden of infertility

-I have to warn you… the post for today is a little bit heart-breaking.
+Today’s post is a little bit heart-breaking.
 It’s written by a friend of mine who wishes to remain anonymous.
 She and her husband have struggled with infertility for too long.
 It’s a subject that most of us know little about unless we’ve explored it from the inside, but it’s a subject too important to exclude when talking about women empowering women, because so often we actually disempower one another without even realizing it, simply through our flippant remarks, “friendly” teasing, or unsolicited advice.
-My hope is that perhaps by reading someone’s perspective who has not only been there but is still there, we might have a little paradigm shift and be able to better support those who are hurting among us.
+My hope is that perhaps by reading someone’s perspective who has not only been there but is still there, we might have a paradigm shift and be able to better support those who are hurting among us.
+I’m learning so much from my friends who are dealing with infertility.
+I hope you will, too.

 I look at the calendar and count backwards.
 It’s true.
 My period was due today.